Skip to Content

 7. Lindis Pass Lookout

-Driving Lindis Pass is truly a unique experience, the landscape and scenery here are unlike anywhere else in New Zealand.
-Huge tussock-covered mountains surround you at every turn of your journey.
-With a light sprinkle of snow, the area is even more spectacular.
-With that said, in winter the road conditions can be treacherous so do drive carefully.
+Driving Lindis Pass is truly a unique experience, the landscape and scenery here are unlike anywhere else in New Zealand!
+Huge tussock-covered mountains surround you at every turn, and it’s hard to fight the urge to pull over every 5 minutes!

-Did you know – this lookout is actually right next to the state border between Otago and Canterbury.
+Did you know – This lookout is actually right next to the state border between Otago and Canterbury!

 8. Hot Tubs Omarama